Yoko Kamio

-Yōko Kamio (神尾 葉子, Kamio Yōko) is a Japanese manga artist and writer.
+Yōko Kamio (神尾 葉子, Kamio Yōko) is a Japanese manga artist.
 Her best known series Boys Over Flowers (花より男子, Hana Yori Dango), for which she received the Shogakukan Manga Award in 1996, is one of the best-selling manga series of all time and the best-selling shōjo manga of all time.
 Her work has been translated and distributed in Asia, Europe, and North America.

 Biography

 Boys Over Flowers

 Boys Over Flowers was serialized in Shueisha's bi-weekly Margaret magazine from October 1992 to September 2003 and was collected into 37 volumes.
 The manga has been licensed by Viz Media for publication in the United States.
 It has also been published by Glénat in France and by Planeta DeAgostini in Spain.

 In July 2006, a short story based on the manga was published in issue 15 of Margaret magazine.
 Another two-installment short story was published in January 2007.

 Kamio had no intention of becoming a professional manga artist when she was young, opting to be a waitress instead.
 Kamio originally went to secretarial school after graduating, but her love of drawing soon led her astray.
 She then eventually entered the professional manga artist field in 1989.
-In the following years, Kamio published Suki Suki Daisuki, Ano Hi ni Aitai, and Meri-san no Hijitsu in Margaret before she finally created Boys Over Flowers in 1992.
+In the following years, Kamio published Suki Suki Daisuki, Ano Hi ni Aitai, and Meri-san no Hitsuji in Margaret before she finally created Boys Over Flowers in 1992.